 *Write down specific material and points you need to remember

-*Highlight or comment in margins of paper manual as reading it
+*Highlight or comment in margins of the paper manual as reading it

-*Play music softly in background when reading manual and when taking online practice tests
+*Play music softly in the background when reading the manual and when taking online practice tests

 *Read manual aloud